Help Center

 Dynamic Charts Builder

-When you enable the Dynamic Charts module, it’s shown as the submenu in the WordPress Dashboard, installed as a separate plugin, and available as a widget and block in the Elementor and Gutenberg editors, respectively.
+This module is designed to display dynamic data in graph format.
+After enabling the Dynamic Charts module, it’s shown as the submenu in the WordPress Dashboard, installed as a separate plugin, and available as a widget and block in the Elementor and Gutenberg editors, respectively.

-Allows to display download links for .pdf, .zip, and other file formats using the Dynamic Field widget/block and use it to output such links to the archive and single page templates.
+This one allows you to display download links for .pdf, .zip, and other file formats using the Dynamic Field widget/block/element and use it to output such links to the archive and single page templates.
+This module adds a new callback to the Dynamic Field widget/block/element and is installed as a separate plugin.

 Custom visibility conditions

-custom visibility conditions module in the dynamic visibility
+custom visibility conditions module in elementor

-custom visibility conditions module in the gutenberg editor
+custom visibility conditions module in block editor

 Trim string callback

-Display the pieces of texts from meta fields, options, etc., trimmed by the chosen string length value (by default, this can be done for post excerpt only, not for meta fields).
+The add-on is intended to output the string trimmed by the desired number of characters and display the pieces of text from meta fields, options, etc., cut by the chosen string length value (by default, this can be done for post excerpt only, not for meta fields).
+The functionality is implemented via a callback to the Dynamic Field widget or block.

 Post expiration period